 Announce the changes to your team

-Once you’ve made a decision on which software you should get or whether you’re going to add 360-degree reviews, it’s important you announce any changes to your team.
+Once you’ve made a decision on which 360-degree feedback tool you should get, it’s important you announce any changes to your team.

 You’ll need to outline the steps and the new processes with supporting documentation – and make sure they have it all on hand.